 Certain statements in this press release constitute "forward-looking information" or "forward-looking statements" (collectively, "forward-looking statements").
 Any such forward-looking statements are intended to provide information about management's current expectations and plans and may not be appropriate for other purposes.
 Forward-looking statements may include financial and other projections, as well as statements regarding our future plans, strategic objectives or economic performance, or the assumptions underlying any of the foregoing, and other statements that are not recitations of historical fact.
 We use words such as "may", "would", "could", "should", "will", "likely", "expect", "anticipate", "assume", "believe", "intend", "plan", "aim", "forecast", "outlook", "project", "potential", "estimate", "target" and similar expressions suggesting future outcomes or events to identify forward-looking statements.
-The following table identifies the material forward-looking statements currently believe could cause actual results to differ materially from such also consider all of the risk factors which follow below the table:
+The following table identifies the material forward-looking statements contained in this document, together with the material potential risks that we currently believe could cause actual results to differ materially from such forward-looking statements.
+Readers should also consider all of the risk factors which follow below the table:

-Material Forward-Looking Statement Material Potential Risks Related to Applicable Forward-Looking Statement

-Light Vehicle Production Light vehicle sales levels

-Production disruptions, including as a result of labour disruptions

-Supply disruptions

-Production allocation decisions by OEMs

-Free trade arrangements and tariffs

-Relative currency values

-Commodities prices

-Availability and relative cost of skilled labour

-Total Sales Same risks as for Light Vehicle Production above

-Segment Sales • The impact of elevated interest rates and availability of credit on consumer confidence and in turn vehicle sales and

-production

-• The impact of deteriorating vehicle affordability on consumer demand, and in turn vehicle sales and production

-Alignment of our product mix with production demand

-Customer concentration

-Shifts in market shares among vehicles or vehicle segments

-Shifts in consumer "take rates" for products we sell

-Adjusted EBIT Margin, Free Cash Flow, Same risks as for Total Sales and Segment Sales above

-Net Income Attributable to Magna, and Successful execution of critical program launches

-Ability to Repurchase Shares Operational underperformance

-Product warranty/recall risk

-Restructuring costs

-Impairments

-Inflationary pressures

-Our ability to secure cost recoveries from customers and/or otherwise offset higher input costs

-Price concessions

-Risks of conducting business with newer EV-focused OEMs

-Commodity cost volatility

-Scrap steel price volatility

-Higher labour costs

-Tax risks

-Acquisition integration and synergies

-Equity Income • Same risks as Adjusted EBIT Margin, Free Cash Flow, Net Income Attributable to Magna, and Ability to Repurchase

-Shares above

-Risks related to conducting business through joint ventures

-Risks of doing business in foreign markets

-Legal and regulatory proceedings

-Changes in laws
+Material Forward-Looking Statement Material Potential Risks Related to Applicable Forward-Looking Statement Light Vehicle Production Light vehicle sales levels Production disruptions, including as a result of labour disruptions Supply disruptions Production allocation decisions by OEMs Free trade arrangements and tariffs Relative currency values Commodities prices Availability and relative cost of skilled labour Total Sales Same risks as for Light Vehicle Production above Segment Sales • The impact of elevated interest rates and availability of credit on consumer confidence and in turn vehicle sales and production The impact of deteriorating vehicle affordability on consumer demand, and in turn vehicle sales and production Alignment of our product mix with production demand Customer concentration Shifts in market shares among vehicles or vehicle segments Shifts in consumer "take rates" for products we sell Adjusted EBIT Margin, Free Cash Flow, Same risks as for Total Sales and Segment Sales above Net Income Attributable to Magna, and Successful execution of critical program launches Ability to Repurchase Shares Operational underperformance Product warranty/recall risk Restructuring costs Impairments Inflationary pressures Our ability to secure cost recoveries from customers and/or otherwise offset higher input costs Price concessions Pictor of conductions business with a super FV featured OFMs.
+Risks of conducting business with newer EV-focused OEMs Commodity cost volatility Scrap steel price volatility Higher labour costs Tax risks Acquisition integration and synergies Equity Income Same risks as Adjusted EBIT Margin, Free Cash Flow, Net Income Attributable to Magna, and Ability to Repurchase Equity income Same lists as Adjusted EDT Margin, Free Cash Flow, Net income Attributable to Magna, and Ability to Repurchase Shares above Risks related to conducting business through joint ventures Risks of doing business in foreign markets Legal and regulatory proceedings Changes in laws 1 - changes in ans